On this page

 Sample disclosure language

-Modify or update the following examples to match your company's tone and policy structure.
+Modify the following examples to match your company's tone and policy structure.

 We may use cookies and similar technologies to collect information about our customers' interactions with our products and services in a manner that allows us to reproduce and fix issues and to identify areas of improvement for our products and services.
 You can opt out of the use of this software by contacting us at privacy@company.com.

-In regions that require prior consent, like the EU, you should include Session Replay in your cookie consent banner or Consent Management Platform (CMP).
-Amplitude's Session Replay SDK makes it easy to integrate Session Replay and its associated cookies with your CMP.
+In regions that require prior consent, like the EU, include Session Replay in your cookie consent banner or Consent Management Platform (CMP).
+Amplitude's Session Replay SDK integrates Session Replay and its associated cookies with your CMP.

-Keep the following best practices in mind as update your banners:
+Apply the following best practices when you update your banners:

 • Categorize Session Replay under "analytics" or "functional" cookies.
 Session Replay cookies are first-party cookies, and Amplitude never uses your data for its own purposes.

-• Don't enable Session Replay by default before consent, if your local laws require it.
+• Don't enable Session Replay by default before consent, if your local laws require consent.

 • Give users clear control over enabling or disabling Session Replay.